nakerin7588/omni-carver/README.md

 See in <a href="src/omni_carver_localization/launch/ekf.launch.py">ekf.launch.py</a>.
 This package has contain launch file for EKF from robot localization package to filt wheel odometry and imu togeter to make odometry of robot more smooth and accurate.
 For robot localization config, I use this guide to custom my config.

 > !WARNING
 > At this moment robot have a lot of error form sensor such as IMU or wheel encoder.
 So it need to tune more to make odometry more accurate.
+Additionally, to use this launch file you need to install robot localization package via this command: `sudo apt install ros-jazzy-robot-localization`

 ## 7. omni_carver_slam

 See in <a href="src/omni_carver_slam/launch/mapping.launch.py">mapping.launch.py</a>.
 This pacakge has contain launch file for mapping and save map via slam toolbox and nav2.

+> !WARNING
+> To use this launch file you need to install slam toolbox and nav2 via this command:
+`sudo apt install ros-jazzy-slam-toolbox`, `sudo apt install ros-jazzy-navigation2`, and `sudo apt install ros-jazzy-nav2-bringup`

+> !TIP
+> To launch all launch files that make robot can do mapping run this command `ros2 launch omni_carver_bringup omni_carver_bringup.launch.py`.
+This launch file will bringup every important launch file for this robot.

 # Mapping

+After launch `omni_carver_bringup`, you can also launch `ros2 launch omni_carver_slam mapping.launch.py`.
+It will show up rviz2 window that already presetting for do mapping via slam toolbox.
+After finish mapping, you can launch
+`ros2 launch omni_carver_slam save_map.launch.py` to save map.

+> !TIP
+> To do mapping, I recommend you to move slowly for more accurate map.
+And after save map, map will appear at home directory.

 # Demonstrate